Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Results interpretations

 \subsection{Joint parameter posteriors}

-Next, we quantify the posterior distribution of the parameters extracted from three different temperature models allowed by the current constraints on the IGM temperatures as shown earlier in Figure \ref{fig:fig5_fid_model}.
+Next, we quantify the posterior distribution of the parameters extracted from three different temperature models allowed by the current constraints on the IGM temperatures, as shown earlier in Figure \ref{fig:fig5_fid_model}.
 We perform this analysis for all the redshifts of interests and show the combined posteriors in Figure \ref{fig:fig10_Gamma_lambda_mcmc_posterior} while in Figure \ref{fig:fig11_2d_post_demons}, we show the 2D posterior contours (at 68\% and 95\% confidence level) for the individual temperature models along with the combined contour of all the three samples again at the fiducial redshift, $z=5.4$.
 It is apparent that the combined contour nicely represents the whole posterior space allowed by the temperature constraints.
-Now, moving the discussion with Figure \ref{fig:fig10_Gamma_lambda_mcmc_posterior} for different redshifts, it can be seen that the data are consistent even with almost uniform UVB models towards low redshifts ($z\le5.3$), demanding only a small amount of UVB fluctuations.
+Now, moving the discussion to Figure \ref{fig:fig10_Gamma_lambda_mcmc_posterior} for different redshifts, it can be seen that the data are consistent even with almost uniform UVB models towards low redshifts ($z\le5.3$), demanding only a small amount of UVB fluctuations.
+This interpretation is driven by the fact that, in our definition, post-reionization UVB fluctuations are solely quantified by the mean free path parameter $\lambda_0$.
+The large parameter values correspond to a relatively uniform UVB field and vice versa.
+As at those redshifts, all the posteriors hit the upper end of the prior values on $\lambda_0$, we can conclude that almost uniform UVB models are also allowed by the data.
 An interesting feature can be noticed at $z=5.3$ where a bimodality in mean free path distribution arises disfavouring some of the moderate UVB fluctuation models ($\lambda_0\sim20-30 h^{-1}\mathrm{cMpc}$).
 This happens because those models are not able to provide enough fluctuations to match the data distribution.
 For a large mean free path, the opacity fluctuations are driven by the underlying density field and temperature fluctuations.
 As the mean free path decreases, it initially neutralizes the opacity fluctuations as demonstrated in Figure \ref{fig:fig7_tau_snapshots}, which corresponds to the disfavored region in the posterior.
-This happens because high density regions are ionized earlier and have relatively lower temperatures at later times due to availability of more time for cooling \citep{2015ApJ...813L..38D}.
+This happens because high-density regions are ionized earlier and have relatively lower temperatures at later times due to the availability of more time for cooling \citep{2015ApJ...813L..38D}.
 This enhances the opacity fluctuations correlating with density fluctuations.
-However, the correlation between density and UVB field is opposite providing high photoionization rate at high density regions and vice versa which further drives the fluctuations on the other direction \citep[see also; ][]{2018ApJ...860..155D}.
+However, the correlation between density and UVB field is opposite, providing high photoionization rate at high density regions and vice versa, which further drives the fluctuations in the other direction \citep[see also; ][]{2018ApJ...860..155D}.
 Then, with a reasonably short mean free path, the opacity fluctuations are dominated by the UVB field itself.
-Hence, the bimodal feature portrays the interplay among these competing fluctuations generating the opacity field.
+Hence, the bimodal feature portrays the interplay among these competing fluctuations, generating the opacity field.